tomtzook/frc-learn-docs/introduction-to-motors-in-frc.md

 Motors provide FRC robots with force and motion.
 They are the base for designing most systems and are pretty reliable and not to complicated to use.

 > [!NOTE]
-> To make it clear, this document does not aim to teach the inner workings of DC motors, but simplify introduce to some of the basic concepts.
+> To make it clear, this document does not aim to teach the inner workings of DC motors, but simply introduce to some of the basic concepts.

 ## DC Motors